Hillclimbing (railway)

 Hillclimbing is a problem faced by railway systems when a load must be carried up an incline.
-While railways have a great ability to haul very heavy loads, this advantage is only significant when the tracks are fairly level.
+While railways have a great ability to haul very heavy loads, this is only possible when the tracks are fairly level.
 As soon as the gradients increase, the tonnage that can be hauled is greatly diminished.

 History

 Early tramways and railways were laid out with very gentle grades because locomotive and horse haulage were so low in tractive effort.
 The only exception would be with a line that was downhill all the way for loaded traffic.
 Brakes were very primitive at this early stage.

 Where a railway has to cross a range of mountains, it is important to lower the summit as much as possible, as this reduces the steepness of the gradients on either side.
 This can be done with a summit tunnel or a deep summit cutting.

 A summit tunnel can lower the summit even more, and steeper hills result in shorter tunnels.
 Also, tunnels cost the same no matter how much overburden there is, while cuttings tend to increase in cost with the square of the overburden.

 Care had to be taken with summit tunnels in the early days of steam with designs that suffered from problems with smoke and slippery rail.